Axia-Tech/AXIA-wiki/docs/general/how-to-dyor.md

 be a strong indicator of the legitimacy of a project.

 For example, if a project has received a
-[Web3 Foundation Grant](https://github.com/axia-tech/Open-Grants-Program), this is an indication that the project is indeed building on the AXIASolar ecosystem, and if they have delivered all of their milestones, then their code is most likely of reasonable quality.
+[AXIACoin Foundation Grant](https://github.com/axia-tech/Open-Grants-Program), this is an indication that the project is indeed building on the AXIASolar ecosystem, and if they have delivered all of their milestones, then their code is most likely of reasonable quality.

-And Web3 Foundation is not the only entity in the ecosystem that gives grants.
+And AXIACoin Foundation is not the only entity in the ecosystem that gives grants.
 There are other reputable teams in the ecosystem that have developed platforms or prospective parachains and give grants for projects to build on or expand their project.
 These are also indicators that a project is committed to building on the broader AXIASolar ecosystem.